Quick update 11/28/2020 ... Nearly done.

 Civilization created new powers of economics, law, morality, faith, technology, philosophy, politics, ideology, and others.
 History best shows the development of those and the development of those that seized control of those powers.

 Really, that is what matters because it is not herders that hold the power today, but it is their strategic descendants.
 The form of this battle repeated in the American West between the Cattlemen and the Sodbusters.
 Arguably the American Civil War was another skirmish in this war between the "herders" of slaves and the farmers (and builders) of the Northern civil society.
 Describing the herders puts a historic face on the strategy, but the strategy seems to have a life of its own like a meme.
 It has become an ideology.
-It isn't herders using the strategy now but individuals and institutions following an ideology.
+It isn't herders using the strategy now but individuals and institutions following a strategy and an ideology.
 It wouldn't be surprising that "machines", including corporations and political parties, would incorporate Darwinian strategies.
 It might be inevitable.
-Competition can be strategic and productive.
+Competition can be strategic and productive but it can also prevent cooperation.

 Examine the powers created by civilization and see how they develop.
 In every case, they are to fulfill human needs.
 That makes them important and so they represent a power.
 Then the "Controllers" seize that power... "because they are better at getting elected" and also because they desire power due to Darwinian drive.
 Then the institution that served the society becomes its controller and exploiter yet its function is still needed by the society.
 The problem is not the institution but those controlling it and the Darwinian strategies they use.
 So what are the powers created by civilization that the Controllers want to control?
-It's a fluid list but could probably be covered by including military, economic, technical, and religious or moral institutions.
+It's a fluid list but could probably be covered by including military, economic, technical, moral institutions including religion and the persuasion of politics by rhetoric or threat.

 Think about tools, a mark of humanity.
 Early humans developed tools to get food and for protection.
 When humanity was new and adapting to the new ecology of walking, they were in too precarious of a position to fight each other.
 The challenge of nature was too great.
 Conflict could destroy the tribe.
 That changed when humans started to become the dominant animal in the ecology perhaps 150,000 years ago.
 Tools began to be used for power.
 Civilization amplified that and created better tools including those made of metals.
 The military has always pushed technological development but most of that has been replaced again and again over time, always to accomplish the same task.
 At the same time, farming techniques, building techniques, cooking, law, philosophy, science, and other creative technologies have built upon themselves and grown as civilization has.
 Always though, this great power has been seized by the "Controllers".
 They rarely focused much energy on serving civilization.
 They served themselves though they might husband civilization as property or as a source of other powers.